golanlevin/shelters-as-artworks/README.md

 # shelters-as-artworks

 *This document presents an illustrated list of shelters-as-artworks, and artworks that deal with the concept of shelter.
-This list has been compiled through the generous aid and goodwill of many helpful individuals, [in this Twitter thread](https://twitter.com/golan/status/1359883485016686603).*
+This list was compiled through the generous aid and goodwill of many helpful individuals, [in this Twitter thread](https://twitter.com/golan/status/1359883485016686603).*

 *This compilation is public domain, [licensed under CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) ("No Rights Reserved").
 The texts and images below have been very liberally copy-pasted from online sources, typically without attribution; please be careful re-using them.*